-This little gadget is a combo dock and battery for a 2nd-generation Echo Dot ($30 on Amazon).
+This little gadget is a combo dock and battery for a 2nd-generation Echo Dot ($19 to $28, depending on color, from Wasserstein).
 I like it better than the Fremo Evo (see below) for a couple of reasons: First, it doesn’t require you to permanently alter the Echo by gluing a metal plate to its bottom.
 Second, there’s a push button on its front that can turn the battery on and off.
 If you know you won’t need the Echo for an extended time, you can shut it down and save the battery for the times you do need it.
 Four LEDs indicate battery level.

 The 7000mAh battery is rated to last 10 to 12 hours, depending on how much you use it.
 The dock itself, which is covered in your choice of four woven-nylon fabrics (brown, red, dark blue, or light blue), will protect the Dot.
 Unfortunately, it also blocks the Dot’s 3.5mm analog auxiliary audio output.
 As with the Evo, you’ll need to use the Dot’s AC adapter and cable to charge the battery.

 The Fremo Evo ($35 on Amazon)—available in black or white—is one of several battery options that render an Echo Dot mobile.
 Not only do you not need to worry about the distance from an AC outlet, you can take your Echo Dot with you and connect it to any Wi-Fi hotspot.
 Fremo’s battery is slightly larger in diameter than the Echo Dot itself, and it comes with a metal disc with adhesive on both sides so that you can mount the battery to the Dot permanently.